Video shows Tyre Nichols calling for his mother, beaten by officers now charged in his death – KION546

 “I’m still trying to understand all of this and trying to wrap my head around all of this,” Wells said.
 “I don’t have my baby.
 I’ll never have my baby again.”

-Police officials in a number of major cities nationwide have said they are monitoring for any possible public outcry this weekend over what will be seen in the video footage.
+Police officials in a number of major cities nationwide have said they are monitoring for any possible public outcry this weekend over the video footage.

-Police nationwide have been under scrutiny for how they treat Black people, particularly since the Minneapolis police murder of George Floyd in May 2020 and the mass protest movement known as Black Lives Matter.

-Before the videos’ were made public, Wells asked for supporters to be peaceful during demonstrations, saying at a vigil in Memphis on Thursday she wants “each and every one of you to protest in peace.”
+Before the videos’ release, Nichols’ mother asked for supporters to be peaceful during demonstrations, saying at a vigil in Memphis on Thursday she wants “each and every one of you to protest in peace.”

 “I don’t want us burning up our cities, tearing up the streets, because that’s not what my son stood for,” Wells said.
 “And if you guys are here for me and Tyre, then you will protest peacefully.”